Last updated on November 8th, 2024 at 05:50 pm

 Whether you’re an empath yourself, or the parent of a sensitive child who you’d like to support and understand more, you’ll find some fantastic resources below.
+As a social worker and an empath myself, they are books that have helped me personally (and professionally) and I’m sure they’ll help you too.
 Read on for my list of the best books for empaths.
-They are books that have helped me personally and I hope might help you too.

-It’s important, if you’re an empath, that you ensure your own needs are met.
+Being an empath, you must ensure your own needs are met and practice self-care.
 Some of these books will help you do that.

 The recommended books below offer: